coolworx/currency-converter/README.md

 * Use a library like redux-thunk or redux-saga.
 * Preferably use yarn instead of npm
 * Be creative!
 Make use of currency symbols and any other visual elements and data that may enhance the user experience.
 * If you finish early maybe you can test your components (jest, enzyme).
+Responsive design?!